Swissair Flight 111: Departure

+Flight

 At 22:10 ADT (01:10 UTC, 52 minutes after takeoff), while flying over Yarmouth, Nova Scotia, the flight crew detected an odour in the cockpit and determined it to be smoke from the air conditioning system.
-Four minutes later, the odour returned and smoke became visible, prompting the pilots to make a "pan-pan" radio call to Moncton air traffic control (ATC), the area control center (ACC) station in charge of air traffic over Nova Scotia.
+Four minutes later, the odour returned and smoke became visible, prompting the pilots to make a "pan-pan" radio call to Moncton Centre, the area control center (ACC) station in charge of air traffic over Nova Scotia.
 The pan-pan call indicated that there was an urgency due to smoke in the cockpit but did not declare an emergency as denoted by a "mayday" call.
 The crew requested a diversion to Boston (234 nmi away) before accepting Moncton ATC's offer of radar vectors to the closer Halifax International Airport in Enfield, Nova Scotia, 66 nmi away.

-At 22:18 ADT (01:18 UTC), Moncton ATC handed over traffic control of the plane to Halifax ATC, which was in charge of controlling traffic in and out of Halifax International Airport.
+At 22:18 ADT (01:18 UTC), Moncton Centre handed over the plane's traffic control to the Halifax Terminal Control Centre, which was responsible for controlling traffic in and out of Halifax International Airport.
 Upon being advised by Halifax ATC that they were 30 nmi from Halifax airport, the crew requested more flight distance to allow the aircraft to descend safely from its altitude of 21000 ft at the time.
-The crew then requested to dump fuel to reduce their weight for landing.
-Halifax thus vectored the plane south toward St. Margaret's Bay, where it was safe for the aircraft to dump fuel while remaining within 40 nmi of the airport.
+The crew then requested permission to dump fuel to reduce their weight for landing.
+Halifax thus vectored the plane south toward St. Margarets Bay, where it was safe for the aircraft to dump fuel while remaining within 40 nmi of the airport.